JuditKaramazov/JuditKaramazfolio/README.md

 2. A general view of my `technology stack`.
 3. A `downloadable CV`, just in case you'd want to know more about my previous experience and relevant formation.
 4. A preview of the main `projects` I've been working on so far.
+5. A `detailed description` of my already-mentioned projects, illustrations, links to docs regarding the consulted technologies, and an accessible, visual approach to the rest of my work.
-5. Some of the most relevant `repositories` I'm contributing to.
+6. Some of the most relevant `repositories` I'm contributing to.
-6. A footer containing some relevant `links` for us to `stay in touch`, `schedule interviews` (as well as some coffee moments), and contribute to `maintaining this site` by letting me know about potential problems and bugs.
+7. A footer containing some relevant `links` for us to `stay in touch`, `schedule interviews` (as well as some coffee moments), and contribute to `maintaining this site` by letting me know about potential problems and bugs.

 # Features